 First off, we may cover ourselves in ruffles & ribbons, but what most people forget is that we're still people.
 This is one of the reasons I've been so excited about this blog being a blog for lolitas, not a lolita blog - it allows me to explore our humanity as it is reflected by our sartorial decisions.

 One thing I've never thought to explore, nor have I seen explored on other lolita blogs, is coping with bereavement.
-This strikes me as odd, theoretically, because it's such a huge, horrible ordeal to go through losing a loved one, and personally, because I have found little in the fashion blogosphere (&nothing in those of our personal niche) while I'm coping myself,& all I want is for someone to tell me what to do.
+This strikes me as odd, theoretically, because it's such a huge, horrible ordeal to go through losing a loved one, and personally, because I have found little in the fashion blogosphere (¬hing in those of our personal niche) while I'm coping myself,& all I want is for someone to tell me what to do.
 I find this odd- beneath our clothing, we're still humans; souls wrapped in bones & sinew, and since readers of fashion blogs often develop a huge bond with their authors, I don't know why we don't try to help them with the other parts of their lives.
 They trust us.
 They need us.

 Now, I don't pretend to be at that level yet, but at the same time, I know that bereavement (sadness at the departure or death of a loved one) is a very hard issue that everyone will deal with at some point in their life, and because of this I feel I should add my own two-cents about it.